AdobeDocs/experience-manager-65-lts.fr-FR/help/forms/using/installing-configuring-forms-centric-workflow-on-osgi.md

 >[!NOTE]
 >
->Avec le processus basé sur l’utilisation de Forms sur OSGi, vous pouvez rapidement créer et déployer des processus pour différentes tâches sur la pile OSGi, sans avoir à installer la fonctionnalité Process Management complète sur la pile JEE.
-Regardez une [comparaison](capabilities-osgi-jee-workflows.md) des workflows AEM basés sur lʼutilisation de Forms sur OSGi et la gestion des processus sur JEE pour découvrir les différences et les similitudes entre les fonctionnalités.
+>Avec le processus basé sur l’utilisation de Forms sur OSGi, vous pouvez rapidement créer et déployer des processus pour diverses tâches sur la pile OSGi<!--, without having to install the full-fledged Process Management capability on JEE stack-->.<!-- See a [comparison](capabilities-osgi-jee-workflows.md) of the Forms-centric AEM Workflows on OSGi and Process Management on JEE to learn the difference and similarities in the capabilities.--><!--After the comparison, If you choose to install the Process Management capability on JEE stack, see [Install or Upgrade AEM Forms on JEE](/help/forms/using/introduction-aem-forms.md) for detailed information about installing and configuring JEE stack and the Process Management capabilities.-->
->
->Après la comparaison, si vous choisissez d’installer la fonctionnalité de gestion des processus sur la pile JEE, consultez la section [Installation ou mise à niveau d’AEM Forms sur JEE](/help/forms/using/introduction-aem-forms.md) pour obtenir des informations détaillées sur l’installation et la configuration de la pile JEE et des fonctionnalités de gestion des processus.

 ## Topologie de déploiement {#deployment-topology}